Cray-HPE/docs-csm/104-NCN-PARTITIONING.md

 > 3. `mount | grep ' / '` will show you the overlay being layered atop the squashFS

-Let's pick apart the `SQFSRAID` and `ROOTRAID` overlays.
+Let us pick apart the `SQFSRAID` and `ROOTRAID` overlays.
 - `/run/rootfsbase` is the SquashFS image itself
 - `/run/initramfs/live` is the squashFS's storage array, where one or more squashFS can live
 - `/run/initramfs/overlayfs` is the overlayFS storage array, where the persistent directories live
 - `/run/overlayfs` and `/run/ovlwork` are symlinks to `/run/initramfs/overlayfs/overlayfs-SQFSRAID-$(blkid -s UUID -o value /dev/disk/by-label/SQFSRAID) and the neighboring work directory
-- Admin note: The "work" directory is where the operating system processes data, it's the interim where data passes between RAM and persistent storage
+- Admin note: The "work" directory is where the operating system processes data.
+It is the interim where data passes between RAM and persistent storage.

 Using the above bullets, one may be able to better understand the machine output below: